sunfounder/Summary-of-Fun-Projects/docs/source/arduino/barrier_gate1.0.rst

 .. note::

     * You can copy this code into **Arduino IDE**.
-    * Don't forget to select the board(Arduino UNO R4 Minima) and the correct port before clicking the **Upload** button.
+    * Don't forget to select the board(Arduino UNO R4 Minima/WIFI) and the correct port before clicking the **Upload** button.

 .. code-block:: arduino